HakariMatt/ShuttlePayloadDeliverySystems/README.md

 This mod adds IUS ASE structure for Benjee10's Shuttle Orbiter Construction Kit and CobaltWolf's BDB.

-What is IUS ASE?
+What is IUS ASE?\n
-IUS - Inertial Upper Stage
+IUS - Inertial Upper Stage\n
-ASE - Airborne Support Equipment
+ASE - Airborne Support Equipment\n
-ASE is needed to support IUS during lift-off and elevate IUS from Shuttle's payload bay for deployment.
+ASE is needed to support IUS during lift-off and elevate IUS from Shuttle's payload bay for deployment.\n

 Installation: move the "ShuttlePayloadDeliverySystems" folder to your GameData folder.